schultkr/SFMIISoSe2016/SFESimADF/README.md

 Description: 'Simulates Augmented Dickey-Fuller tests for stationary and non-stationary ARMA processes.
 The simulated process x(t) is x(t) = alpha x(t-1) + beta epsilon(t-1) + epsilon(t), where the error
 term is a Gaussian White Noise process.
 Each process is simulated 1000 times.
-For each simulated process the number of lags included for the ADF test varies between 3 to 11.'
+For each simulated process the number of lags (p) included for the ADF test varies between 3 to 11.'

 Keywords:
 - time series